fermyon/spin-fileserver/examples/rust-standalone/README.md

-# Rust fileserver example (classic)
+# Rust fileserver example (standalone)

 This is an example of using [spin-fileserver](https://github.com/fermyon/spin-fileserver) as a separate component in a Spin application.
-In other words, this example demonstrates the "classic" use of this component as opposed to the composition approaches demonstrated in the [rust](../rust), [javascript](../javascript/) and [pythong](../python/) examples.
+In other words, this example demonstrates standalone use of this component as opposed to the composition approaches demonstrated in the [rust](../rust), [javascript](../javascript/) and [pythong](../python/) examples.

 ## Prerequisites